Preprints

 | 28 Mar 2023

-Status: a revised version of this preprint is currently under review for the journal TC.
+Status: this preprint was under review for the journal TC but the revision was not accepted.

 Improving Arctic sea ice thickness retrieved from CryoSat-2: A comprehensive optimization of a retracking algorithm, radar penetration rate, and snow depth